TheMarksman/mixed-by-mark/source/_posts/OreoCake.md

 </div>
 </div>

 This recipe makes two 9-inch cakes.
 It is necessary to grease and flour the pans, so that the cakes will come out without sticking.
-If you are unfamiliar with how to grease and flour pans, refer to my post <a href="/2022/07/04/GreaseFlourPans/">How to Grease & Flour Cake Pans</a>.
+If you are unfamiliar with how to grease and flour pans, refer to my post {% post_link GreaseFlourPans How to Grease & Flour Cake Pans %}.

 Remove the cream from the Oreo cookies, and place the cookies into a ziploc bag.
 Use a rolling pin to crush the Oreos into small pieces.